The Dare to Imagine Award is made possible through a grant from Susan and Edward Norvell .

 The student’s contact information along with Parent’s Name (sealed in an envelope)

-The names of the principal and assistant principal for curriculum, email addresses, school name, and full mailing address
+The names of the principal and assistant principal for curriculum, email addresses, school name, and full mailing addres

-All art work will undergo a blind review by the WVAC Exhibitions Committee.
-Winners will be announced the week of April 17, 2017.
+The portfolios will undergo a blind review by the WVAC Exhibitions Committee to dismiss the concern of bias.

 Past Winners of the Dare To Imagine Award